 They don’t call me determined Donna for nothing.
 I came up with a solution by finding clothing that is dual purpose but capable of keeping me warm during cold weather trips.
 I even use these clothes now that I live in Montana.

 Try my cold weather packing list that is budget-friendly, good-looking, practical, and warm for your next winter adventure.
 The items are not bulky.
-In fact, they’re lightweight enough to fit in my favorite Eagle Creek rolling carryon with room to spare.
+In fact, they’re lightweight enough to fit in my favorite rolling duffle carryon with room to spare.

 Winter clothes for women: tops and pants